larsks/blog.oddbit.com-posts/2012-11-08-popfile-document-classification.md

         # Pass file to POPFile service.
         bucket = api.handle_message(session, fd.name, '/dev/null')

+The `handle_message()` call takes three parameters:

+- The session key,
+- A path to the input file,
+- A path to the output file (POPFile returns the message with header modifications)

+In this example, I'm passing `/dev/null` as the third parameter because I don't care about the data returned from POPFile.

 Initially, POPFile will not perform any categorization of documents.
 After manually categorizing just a few documents, two things happen:

-- POPFile will start using any *magnets* you have defined, which are keyword rules that automatically assign documents to a given category.
+- POPFile will start using any [magnets][] you have defined, which are keyword rules that automatically assign documents to a given category.
 - For documents that do not match any magnet rules, POPFile will